Azure-Samples/active-directory-dotnet-webapp-wsfederation/README.md

 8. For the sign-on URL, enter the base URL for the sample, which is by default `https://localhost:44320`.
 9. For the App ID URI, enter `https://<your_tenant_name>/WebApp-WSFederation-DotNet`, replacing `<your_tenant_name>` with the name of your Azure AD tenant.
 Make sure to remember this value, as you will need it later on when configuring your app in Visual Studio.

-1. While still in the Azure portal, click the Configure tab of your application.
-2. Find the Client ID value and copy it to the clipboard.

 ### Step 4:  Configure the sample to use your Azure Active Directory tenant

 1. Open the solution in Visual Studio 2013.